The Fall Journal is here - Join the 1871 Club to get yours today

 • Plastic reel seat

-solves many issues with traditional surf fishing rods.
+The Shimano Speedmaster solves many issues with traditional surf fishing rods.
 Its streamlined and lightweight design is great for mobile anglers walking the beach in search of schooling fish.
 Unlike many surf rods, the butt of the rod is wrapped with a thin rubberized grip material to save weight.
 This close contact with the rod blank dramatically improves sensitivity and saves weight.
-This is crucial for detecting subtle bites especially when the surf is rough.
+This is crucial for detecting subtle bites, especially when the surf is rough.
 At 9 feet long, the Speedmaster is the perfect length to carry all day without tiring.

 Ten- and twelve-foot rods can be great for distance, but they leave you sitting and waiting for fish to come to you.
 The moderate fast action and medium power is a good balance of power and casting distance.
 The rod loads towards the tip section and can throw lures up to 3 oz.
 My favorite thing to do is walk the beaches during the mullet run and throw big plugs around schools of baitfish.
 With Fuji Alconite guides, I can get right into the surf and not worry about salt corroding the guides.